An empirical approach to demographic inference with genomic data: A formal calculus of mutations on the ARG

-\paragraph{Observable statistics} For application to data, it only makes sense to consider statistics that can be obtained by comparing the genomes of a given set of chromosomes.
+\paragraph{Observable statistics} For application to data, it only makes sense to consider statistics that can be calculated using a sampled set of genomes.
 As discussed above, under the infinite sites model this means that the genome sequence of a pair of samples $x$ and $y$ on subset of the genome $L$ is determined by the number of mutations inherited by $x$ or $y$ but not both on $L$, or $\sum_{a \in \anc} \sum_{\ell \in L} \path{x}{y}(a,\ell)$.
 If $\one_L(a,\ell)=1$ for $\ell \in L$ and is zero otherwise, this is $M(\one_L \path{x}{y})$, so the set of observable statistics, given a collection of samples $A$, is generated by the set of linear combinations of functions of this form, i.e., products of indicators of a segment of genome with a path between two samples.
 It is clear that we cannot learn about parts of the pedigree from which no samples have inherited, or about anything occurring longer ago than the most recent common ancestor of the samples at each site, but it is not clear how to formulate more generally what information about the ARG is or is not obtainable from finite samples of chromosomes.

 This notion of observability is made formal by the following definition: \begin{definition}[Observable statistics] A function $\chi(a,\ell)$ on $\anc \times \sites$ is \emph{observable} given a collection of chromosomes $A$ if it is in the algebra generated by functions of the form $\one_{[u,v]}(a,\ell) \path{x}{y}(a,\ell)$, where $[u,v]$ is an interval of the chromosome, and $x$ and $y$ are samples in $A$. \end{definition}